rory81/the-monkees/README.md

         **Error:**  Failed to load resource: the server responded with a status of 404 () https://rory81.github.io/favicon.ico
         However, testing the Github pages on a iPad Air 2 (OS 12.2), vertically as well as horizontally, **did** give the intented results of every page.
     2. Use the mockups (/assets/mockups/The_Monkees_final.pdf) to see the intented results per device.
 In the above mentioned UX chapter the deviations from the mockups are noted.The inspect developer tool is used to select the Mobile (Galaxy S5) or the ipad device.
 Running the page without the inspect developer option represent the dtp version.
-    3. Use HTML validator: 2 warnings
-        - No heading with section
-        - The use of datetime-local in the booking form instead of polyfill
-    4. Use CSS validator: validates as CSS level 3 + SVG.
+    3. Use CSS validator: validates as CSS level 3 + SVG.
 Existing warnings were about the use of webkits for other browsers.

 ##### Navigation